 - Lending Resources

-The Exceptional Family Member Program is a mandatory enrollment program (MCO 1754.4B) for active duty personnel who have a family member who meets the enrollment criteria.
+The Exceptional Family Member Program is a mandatory enrollment program (MCO 1754.4C) for active-duty personnel who have a family member who meets the enrollment criteria.
 Enrollment cannot prejudice advancement or career.
 Registry in the program will not be an element of the Manpower Management System.

 Who will qualify?